dpfannenstiel/conus/README.md

 ### UI

-The UI was written in SwiftUI, because if I'm going to spend a weekend writing code I'm going to work on my developing competencies.
-The repeatedly used view to edit the `WolframCode` has been extrapolated into a `WolframCodeView`.
+The UI was written in SwiftUI.
+The repeatedly used view to edit the `WolframCode` has been abstracted into a `WolframCodeView`.
 Editing the settings for generation are non-destructive to the state of the parent view.

 There are opportunities in the UI for initial layout of the scrollview and to increase the performance when changing the generation count.